tritemio/FRETBursts/docs/source/installation.rst

-The first time you download FRETBursts you need to run the `Installation <http://nbviewer.ipython.org/github/tritemio/FRETBursts/blob/master/notebooks/Installation.ipynb>`_ notebook.
+The first time you download FRETBursts you need to run the `Installation <http://nbviewer.ipython.org/github/tritemio/FRETBursts/blob/master/notebooks/Installation.ipynb>`_ notebook that writes a configuration file named `.fretbursts` in your home folder.
-This notebook
-writes a configuration file named `.fretbursts` in your home folder containing the path to FRETBursts.
+This file contains the path to FRETBursts folder.

 Once the configuration is done, you can load FRETBursts in any notebook by running `run load_fretbursts`.
 Note that you need a copy of the